dipeshkaphle/delta_induction_ctf/Web/PHP The Great/writeup.md

   }
 }
 ```
 Here we need a string which is `'5.5e5'`, but is also not `'5.5e5'`.
-Since due to type juggling, `'5.5e5'` is no longer a string, but rather the scientific notation of the number `550000` (5.5 x 10^5).
+Due to type juggling, `'5.5e5'` is no longer a string, but rather the scientific notation of the number `550000` (5.5 x 10^5).
 So we can pass `550000`, or some variation of the scientific notation like `55e4` or `550e3`, etc. to bypass the if statement.

 ```php
 if (isset($_COOKIE['part3'])) {